littleraskol/Basic-Sprinkler-Improved/README.txt

 2. CONFIGURATION

 The mod works by watering tiles according to one of the following configurations.
 (The X represents the sprinkler and the Os the tiles it waters while each * represents an unwatered tile.)
+These configurations are set in the file config.json

 horizontal: